jacksleight/coast/README.md

 ## Roadmap

+All of the items below are in progress, in fact they already exist as mostly working components of the library that became Coast, I've just not had a chance to update them yet.

-* Internationalisation component (in progress)
+* Internationalisation component
-* Base entity class with validation (in progress)
+* Base entity class with validation
-* Image component with automatic image resizing (in progress)
+* Image component with automatic image resizing
-* oEmbed component for including embedable content (in progress)
+* oEmbed component for including embedable content
-* HTML tidy component (in progress)
+* HTML tidy component

 ## Licence